Djangoum/DotNetAvroSerializer/README.md

 - [x] Local timestamp (micro) Logical Type
 - [ ] Custom logical types (?)

-Known issues :
-- [x] Do not support for more than one usage of the same enum per schema

 ## Important note
 As of now, the library exclusively offers serialization capabilities and does not support deserialization.
 We are actively working on expanding its functionality to cover deserialization as well.